 When I was heading to Lake Atitlan I was excited to swim, be surrounded by volcanos, and relax.
-Though the longer I was there the more stories I heard regarding cleanliness, pollution, and sewage resulting in sick travelers.
+However, the longer I was there the more stories I heard regarding cleanliness, pollution, and sewage resulting in sick travelers.

 You will commonly see photos of people cliff-jumping from the famous point in San Macros la Laguna, or jumping straight in from a pier.
-Problem is, the closer you start traveling towards Lake Atitlan the more stories you start hearing, and you will quickly question whether or not can you swim in Lake Atitlan.
+The problem is, the closer you start traveling towards Lake Atitlan the more stories you start hearing, and you will quickly question whether or not can you swim in Lake Atitlan.

 What do these two places have in common?
 Water.
 Seriously the “don’t put your head underwater” to the “you couldn’t pay me to get in”, all seem to circulate in the travel community.

 Did I get sick traveling in Guatemala?
 Yes.
-Was it from swimming in Lake Atitlan?
+Was it from Lake Atitlan swimming?
 No. Was it from swimming at Semuc Champey?
-Again, No. It was actually from a small Mcdonald’s we had as a lunch stop when traveling from Flores to Semuc Champey.
+Again, No. It was actually from a small McDonald’s we had as a lunch stop when traveling from Flores to Semuc Champey.

 Well, let’s get into it and find out if you can swim in Lake Atitlan or if am I just going to end up sick, and how to do so safely.

 Can You Swim In Lake Atitlan And Not Get Sick?
 What You Need To Know…